labs-lv/sb8/README.md

 ---

+### Sonic Buster 8 and Windows 9x/ME

 Windows 9x/ME detects Sonic Buster 8 as a `Sound Blaster or compatible` during OS installation or by running Control Panel -> Add New Hardware wizard:

 ![Win98](/pics/win98.jpg)

-TODO: DirectX ?

 ## ![Speaker](/pics/speaker1.gif) PC-Speaker input
 ![PC-Speaker input](/pics/pcspk.jpg)

-This is made for very old games that lack any sound support except the PC-Speaker.
+This one is made for very old games that does not have any sound support except the PC-Speaker.
+It has an active filter in its audio path to round up the beeper waveform a bit and make it a little more pleasant to the ears.

-To make PC-Speaker audible on the output of Sonic Buster 8 connect...

-A 2-pin connector is used for connecting PC-Speaker header of a motherboard to the Sonic Buster 8.
-It is usually marked as SPK or SPEAKER and have 4 pins, but only the two on the ends matter.
+A signal from a motherboard header should be connected to this input.
+A 4-pin header is usually marked as SPK or SPEAKER, but only the two on the ends matter.
 One of them is usually named VCC or SPEAK+ or just +, while the other one can be something like SPEAK- or not marked at all.
 Use the included 2-pin cable to connect the first one to + pin on the card and the other one to S pin.

-If there is no speaker signal present, please check its gain setting on the back panel of the card or try swapping the connected pins.
+If there is no speaker signal present at the output when it should, please check its gain setting on the back panel of the card or try swapping the connected pins.

 > ![Warning](/pics/warn.gif) *This input accepts only PC-Speaker signal and is not intended for other audio sources.*

 ## ![CD](/pics/cdspin.gif) CD/Aux input
 ![CD/AUX](/pics/cdaux.jpg)

-Audio input accepts any stereo line-level signal.
-Left, ground and right pins are marked as L G R. Use the included 3-pin cable to connect analog audio output of a CD-ROM to the card.
-CD/Aux input can also be used for any other audio source, for example a MIDI sound module or an output of another sound card in the system.
-Its gain can be adjusted with a corresponding volume pot on the back panel of the card.
+This input accepts a line-level stereo signal.
+Left, ground and right pins are marked as L G R. Use the included 3-pin cable to connect analog audio output of a CD-ROM to this input.
+It can also be used for any other audio sources, for example a MIDI sound module or an output of another sound card in the system.
+The gain can be adjusted with a corresponding volume pot on the back panel of the card.

 ## Manual volume controls
-Sonic Buster 8 intergrates a high quality ultra-quiet analog mixer.
-It drastically reduces background noise which Sound Blaster was so "famous" for to a level of non existance and also uses 2-stage active filtering for reducing audible aliasing effects of a 8-bit sound while keeping high frequences in place.
-All this results in a much cleaner and pronounced sound with wider audible dynamic range.

 There are four volume pots on the back panel of the card for adjusting volume levels of PCM/ADPCM audio, FM music, PC-Speaker and CD/Aux:

 ![Volume controls](/pics/controls.jpg)